Data-drone/OpenMMLab-testing/README.md

-# these are some examples using OpenMM Lab in Databricks
+# Using OpenMM Lab in Databricks samples

 OpenMMLab has a variety of different modules for various different computer vision tasks